 We place many demands upon our landscape; access, food, timber, water, tourism, research, mental health and wellbeing to name a few.
 We try to balance those through our collaborative working and recognise that if we give nature a chance, we can reap great rewards through observation, patience and facilitation.
 We are facing unprecedented times with biodiversity decline and a climate emergency.
 We hope Wild Ennerdale plays a small part in offering practical solutions which can be applied elsewhere in the Lakes and beyond.

-Find out how we are rewilding by watching the video on the right.
+Find out how we are rewilding by watching the video.

 The idea of 'rewilding' wasn't in the public domain when we set out.
 Our driver was the place and a sense that we could do more to enhance the special qualities of the site to bring more nature and people benefits.

 This evolved over the initial couple of years into a wilding project.
 It wasn't something that happened quickly, was imposed, or triggered by external funding.